torstenstruck/AnnelidaMitoGenomes/README.md

 	DATA: The mitochondrial genomes used herein can be found in 01_Data/MitochondrialGenomes/Used.
 ```
 2. Retrieve 18S rRNA sequences (at least 1500 bp) from NCBI using MegaBlast and AF412810 to match mitochondrial genomes; the following order was applied:
-     a) if possible, from the same individual (mostly own sequences, but also for NGS mitochondrial genomes such as Glyceridae and Aphroditiformia)
+     - if possible, from the same individual (mostly own sequences, but also for NGS mitochondrial genomes such as Glyceridae and Aphroditiformia)
-     b) from the same species
+     - from the same species
-     c) from the same genus (only if a and b are not already covered by one species from this genus)
+     - from the same genus (only if a and b are not already covered by one species from this genus)
-     d) Ramisyllys and Trypanosyllis were excluded as they had very divergent sequences making the alignment problematic and introducing unnecessary extreme long branches in the tree
+     - Ramisyllys and Trypanosyllis were excluded as they had very divergent sequences making the alignment problematic and introducing unnecessary extreme long branches in the tree
 ```
 	DATA: The 18S rRNA sequences used herein can be found in 01_Data/18Sdata.
 ```
 3. Annotate mitochondrial genomes using MITOS2 with the following settings:
-     a) Reference: RefSeq 63 Metazoa
+     - Reference: RefSeq 63 Metazoa
-     b) Genetic Code: 5 Invertebrate
+     - Genetic Code: 5 Invertebrate
-     c) advanced settings: exclude OH and OL search
+     - advanced settings: exclude OH and OL search
-     d) all mitochondrial genomes were manually investigated to detect problematic issues and possible genes not found by MITOS2
+     - all mitochondrial genomes were manually investigated to detect problematic issues and possible genes not found by MITOS2
-     e) information on overlaps and missing genes saved in SPECIES_NAME_additional_info.txt
+     - information on overlaps and missing genes saved in SPECIES_NAME_additional_info.txt
 ```
 	DATA: The annotated mitochondrial genomes used herein can be found in 02_Annotation/Used.
 ```
 4. Compile mitochondrial datasets
-     a) Compiling structural and sequence information for the mitochondrial genomes into different files running the custom-made shell script "CompileDatasets.sh" as sh CompileDatasets.sh from the top-level folder (the folder where the script is in the test data).
+     - Compiling structural and sequence information for the mitochondrial genomes into different files running the custom-made shell script "CompileDatasets.sh" as sh CompileDatasets.sh from the top-level folder (the folder where the script is in the test data).
 This will generate a new folder "03_MitochondrialProperties" with all the relevant information.
-     b) Compile the information on intergenic regions using the scripts "CheckFileNames.sh" (to check if the file names are correct and occur only once) and "RetrieveIntergenicParts.sh".
+     - Compile the information on intergenic regions using the scripts "CheckFileNames.sh" (to check if the file names are correct and occur only once) and "RetrieveIntergenicParts.sh".
      ```
 		NOTES:
 		#The sequence of each whole mitochondrial genomes as a fasta file with the extension ".fasta" needs to be in the folder "./01_Data/MitochondrialGenomes/Used/".